 The table below presents the STANAG 4481 waveform suite.
 Included in the table are the modulation, code rate and interleaver settings for the supported data rate.
 The STANAG 4481 waveform includes TEX capability, whereby suppression of up to 4 tones is possible.

 Table 1: STANAG 4481-PSK – STM Waveform Suite

-The single-channel STANAG 4481 FSK has a fixed Shift Frequency of ±425 Hz and Center Frequencies of 1700 Hz and 2000 Hz.
+The single-channel STANAG 4481 FSK has a fixed shift frequency of ±425 Hz and centre frequencies of 1700 Hz and 2000 Hz.

 The table below presents the over-the-air (OTA) data rates available to the STANAG-4481 FSK waveform suite.
-Included in the table are the Shift, Center, Mark and Space frequency for each data rate.
+Included in the table are the shift, centre, mark and space frequency for each data rate.
 The transmitter and receiver need to be set up to the desired data rate at both ends of the link.

 |Center Freq.
 1700 Hz||Center Freq.
 2000 Hz|

 |MARK Freq.
 (Hz)||SPACE Freq.
 (Hz)||MARK Freq.
 (Hz)||SPACE Freq.
 (Hz)|

 Table 2: STANAG 4481-FSK (Single-Channel): OTA Data Rates